 Europe boasts close to 70,000 km coastline and 27,000 km of navigable inland waterways.
 It is a leading destination for boating and water sports enthusiasts from across the world.
 There are over 4,500 marinas in Europe, which offer 1.75 million berths for a total boat park of 6.3 million vessels.
 Today, 70% of boat charter takes place in Europe, with a significant part being held in the Mediterranean Sea.
 These activities represent an important income for coastal and insular economies with boating, water sports and marinas accounting for 180,000 jobs and generating approximately 17 billion euros in revenue per year across Europe.

 In 2017 the European Commission published a study on the nautical tourism, 'Assessment of the impact of business development improvements around nautical tourism'.
 The study aims to assess the impact of business development actions around nautical tourism.
-It provides an elaboration of specific problems that have been identified, also with European Boating Industry's help, by the Commission across six thematic areas: skippers’ qualifications; on-board boat safety equipment, including satellite applications; boat recycling; marina and boating development; regional development around marinas; market development for combined nautical and coastal tourism products.
+It provides an elaboration of specific problems that have been identified, also with European Boating Industry's input, by the Commission across six thematic areas: skippers’ qualifications; on-board boat safety equipment, including satellite applications; boat recycling; marina and boating development; regional development around marinas; market development for combined nautical and coastal tourism products.

 European Boating Industry has joined forces with other private and public tourism stakeholders and signed the Tourism for Growth and Jobs Manifesto.
 Europe is the world’s number one tourist destination with a market share of 51% in 2014.
 The tourism industry generates (directly and indirectly) 9.7% of total EU-28 GDP, a figure which is forecasted to rise to 10.4% of GDP by 2025.
 Today, the Mediterranean Sea alone attracts 70% of the world charter activity (in all length segment) and is the number one destination for nautical tourism.
 Boating and water sports are practised in all European seas and oceans, as well as on rivers and lakes in the continental countries.